 1. Smaller spaces demand just the necessities

-A vacation rental is designed with only the necessities.
+Organizing small spaces requires the need for just necessities.
+Like the vacation rental we stayed in, was designed with only the necessities.
 There are no closets full of linens, a spare crockpot or a closet full of games and craft supplies.
 There are enough dishes for a couple meals and no more.
 There are a few books to read and 3 or 4 family board games.

 You won’t find 20 coffee mugs or 30 forks or knives.
 These things just aren’t necessary and so you won’t find them in a vacation rental.
 Extra items would detract from an otherwise pleasant stay.

 The owners want their guests to enjoy themselves as much as possible and a big part of that is providing the necessary amenities and comforts of home, but nothing extra that the guests won’t use.

 If you’re not regularly using those extra coffee mugs or the third set of sheets or the good china (or whatever else), maybe you should let them go.
 Keeping your house organized will be a lot easier if you free up some extra space by getting rid of some of those things.